BiancaTaisePommerening/Pewlett-Hackard-Analysis/README.md

 - Another point that the analysis shows is that there will not be any qualified Managers to take over the 2 upcoming positions.

-- After querying and analyzing the results I was able to find out that the younger generation working in the company is in fact born in 1965, which eliminates the option to change the criteria utilized to get even more younger people to be eligible for mentorship.
+- After querying and analyzing the results it was able to find out that the younger generation working in the company is in fact born in 1965, which eliminates the interesting option of expanding the current criteria of getting only people born in 1965 to add people even younger than that age to be eligible for mentorship.
 The following image shows the query to check if there were any current employees born after 1965: